 This could also include e-commerce product pages and beyond.

 Several years ago, Google’s Zero Moment Of Truth study found that most folks are likely to research 9.4 pieces of content before making a purchase decision, which makes this type of content extremely powerful for influencing sales.

 White papers often describe the benefits a prospective customer will get when they use a specific product or service from your business.
 These are most often used deeper in the funnel to encourage a prospect to make a purchase decision.

-^ What I mean by that is simple: The following tactics can apply to any kind of content you create—blog posts, webinars, e-books, and beyond.
+What I mean by this is simple: The following tactics can apply to any kind of content you create—blog posts, webinars, e-books, and beyond.

 “Guesting”, in marketing terminology, is when you accept, publish, and share guest-created content.
 A common form of this is guest blogging, though you could embellish upon this tactic well-beyond your blog.

 At CoSchedule, we have found that guest blogging is a great way to fill our editorial calendar year-round, and helps take some of the load off our team while keeping our blog feed full of quality content.